Jim Beam: History

 During the late 18th century, members of the Böhm family, who eventually changed the spelling of their surname to "Beam", emigrated from Germany and settled in Kentucky.
 Johannes "Jacob" Beam (1760–1834) was a farmer who began producing whiskey in the style that became bourbon.
 Jacob Beam sold his first barrels of corn whiskey around 1795, then called Old Jake Beam Sour Mash.

-Jacob Beam's son David Beam (1802–1854) took on his father's responsibilities in 1820 at the age of 18, expanding distribution of the family's bourbon during a time of Industrial Revolution.
+Beam's son David Beam (1802–1854) took on his father's responsibilities in 1820 at age 18, expanding distribution of the family's bourbon during the Industrial Revolution.
 David M. Beam (1833–1913) in 1854 moved the distillery to Nelson County to capitalize on the growing network of railroad lines connecting states.
 Until 1880, customers would bring their own jugs to the distillery to fill them with whiskey.
 In 1880, the company started bottling the product and selling it nationally under the brand name "Old Tub".
 James Beauregard Beam (1864–1947) managed the family business before and after Prohibition, rebuilding the distillery in 1933–1934 in Clermont, Kentucky, near his Bardstown home.

 In 1943, the brand name was changed from "Old Tub" to "Jim Beam", after James Beauregard Beam, and some of the bottle labels bear the statement, "None Genuine Without My Signature" with the signature James B. Beam.
 In 1945, the company was purchased by Harry Blum, a Chicago spirits merchant.
 The Beam company was purchased by American Brands in 1968.
 T. Jeremiah Beam (1899–1977) started working at the Clear Springs distillery in 1913, later becoming the master distiller and overseeing operations at the new Clermont facility.
 Jeremiah Beam eventually gained full ownership and opened a second distillery near Boston, Kentucky, in 1954.
 Jeremiah later teamed up with childhood friend Jimberlain Joseph Quinn, to expand the enterprise.

 Booker Noe (Frederick Booker Noe II, 1929–2004), grandson of Jim Beam, was the Master Distiller at the Jim Beam Distillery for more than 40 years, working closely with Master Distiller Jerry Dalton.
 In 1987 Booker introduced his namesake bourbon, Booker's, the company's first uncut, straight-from-the-barrel bourbon, and the first of the company's "Small Batch Bourbon Collection".
 Fred Noe (Frederick Booker Noe III, 1957–) became the seventh generation Beam family distiller in 2007 and regularly travels for promotional purposes.

-In 1987, Jim Beam purchased National Distillers, acquiring brands including Old Crow, Bourbon de Luxe, Old Taylor, Old Grand-Dad, and Sunny Brook.
-Old Taylor was subsequently sold to the Sazerac Company.